NeuroJSON/jnifti/JNIfTI_specification.md

 JNIfTI: An extensible file format for storage and interchange of neuroimaging data
 ============================================================

-- **Status of this document**: This document is current under development.
+- **Status of this document**: This document is currently under development.
-- **Copyright**: (C) 2019-2020, Qianqian Fang <q.fang at neu.edu>
+- **Copyright**: (C) 2019-2020 Qianqian Fang <q.fang at neu.edu>,
+                     2020  Edward Xu <xu.ed at husky.neu.edu>
 - **License**: Apache License, Version 2.0
 - **Version**: V1 (Draft 1)
 - **Abstract**:

-> JNIfTI is an extensible format for storage, interchange and processing of neuroimaging data.
-It is capable of storing all NIFTI-1 and NIFTI-2 formatted neuroimaging data, in the meantime, allows easy extensions and storage of non-array-based complex data structures and rich metadata using a simple syntax.
+> JNIfTI is a highly extensible file format developed for the storage, interchange and processing of neuroimaging data.
 Built upon the JData specification, a JNIfTI file has both a text-based interface using the JavaScript Object Notation (JSON) [RFC4627] format and a binary interface using the Universal Binary JSON (UBJSON) serialization format.
-A JNIfTI file can be directly parsed by most existing JSON and UBJSON parsers.
+This further allows JNIfTI to store not only neuroimaging data formatted in the NIfTI-1, NIfTI-2, and Analyze7.5 specifications, but also non-array-based and complex data structures, such as neuroimaging metadata, using simple syntax.
+To enhance accessibility, JNIfTI files can be directly parsed by most existing JSON and UBJSON parsers.
 Advanced features include optional hierarchical data storage, image data grouping, data compression, streaming and encryption as permitted by JData data serialization framework.

 ## Table of Content